 1 hour | 3.2km

-Although the paths are well marked and clear, it’s a long walk and the cloud can come in quickly so take a map.
-A handy book to take with you is Shorter Walks in the Dolomites which has good maps and details of Tre Cime and other great walks in the area.
+A handy book to take with you is Shorter Walks in the Dolomites, which has good maps and details of Tre Cime and other great walks in the area.

 USING OUR MAPS.
 Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.

-WHEN TO HIKE TRE CIME DI LAVAREDO
+WHEN TO HIKE TRE CIME DI LAVAREDO?

-The best time to hike the Tre Cime loop is late July or early September.
-Any snow will have gone, the crowds will be a bit lower and the cable cars and rifugios in the region will still be running.
+Any snow will have gone, the crowds will be a bit lower, and the cable cars and rifugios in the region will still be running.

-Generally, the hiking season in the Dolomites roughly runs from late May to early October depending on the weather conditions and the height of the walks you want to undertake.
-The best weather is in the summer months, but August is also the busiest time and this is a popular walk.
+Generally, the hiking season in the Dolomites roughly runs from late May to early October, depending on the weather conditions and the height of the walks you want to undertake.

-Many cable cars and rifugios in the Dolomites only open from mid-June to end of September, with only a few remaining open until early October.
+Many cable cars and rifugios in the Dolomites only open from mid-June to the end of September, with only a few remaining open until early October.

-The views at Tre Cime are great at all times of the day, but make sure you leave early enough so you don’t have to rush and in peak season it will help you beat the crowds.
+The views at Tre Cime are great at all times of the day, but make sure you leave early enough so you don’t have to rush, and in peak season, it will help you beat the crowds.

-TRAIL HEAD – GETTING TO RIFUGIO AURONZO
+GETTING TO THE TRAIL HEAD AT RIFUGIO AURONZO

-The Tre Cime di Lavaredo hike begins from Rifugio Auronzo (2320 metres) which is 23 kilometres from Cortina d’Ampezzo (40 minutes’ drive) and 23 kilometres from Dobbiaco (35 minute’s drive).
+The Tre Cime di Lavaredo hike begins from Rifugio Auronzo (2320 metres), which is 23 kilometres from Cortina d’Ampezzo (40 minutes drive) and 23 kilometres from Dobbiaco (35 minutes drive).

 RIFUGIO AURONZO PARKING